wallix/redemption/README.md

 $ `xfreerdp 127.0.0.1`

 A dialog box should open in which you can type a username and a password.
 With default passthrough.py at least internal services should work.
-Try login: internal, password: internal and device: bouncer2 or card.
+Try login: internal, password: internal and bouncer2 or card as device.
 If you want to provide such extensions to current passthrough.py, please contribute it, it will be much appreciated.

+$ `xfreerdp /u:internal /p:internal 127.0.0.1`

 Generate target and lib/obj dependencies
 ========================================